 I’ve been shopping at Abercrombie quite a lot recently.
 Especially because I just discovered that they have many petite friendly styles and have petite sizing.
 This outfit right here in this post is from Abercrombie and when I purchased it and finally received it, I was super excited of how well it fit and how much these mom jeans made me look taller than I really am.
 Since then, I’ve gotten quite a few pieces from shopping online including a pair of jeans and a few dresses – which you can shop those looks right from my LivingLesh LiketoKnow.It page.
 So if you’re looking for a casual but flirty style, Abercrombie is definitely the place to shop.

 I will admit that I’m slightly addicted to shopping at Urban Outfitters, and there hasn’t been a moment where I have gone into the store or shopped online and haven’t left finding the pieces that I need.
-This is probably the only brand that I actually have the app for because I like to get the updates for when new arrivals hit.
+This is probably the only brand that I actually have the app for.
+I love to get updates for when new arrivals hit.
 Their pieces are made keeping the variety of different body types in mind.
 Not all of the clothes are marked as petite sizing, but I have found that they usually fit petite body types.
 For the most part, I shop at Urban Outfitters for dresses, sleepwear, shorts, and crop tops.
 The crop tops and dresses are key pieces that I wear and suggest for petites to add to their closet so that they can look taller.

 AMERICAN EAGLE / AERIE

 If anyone ever asks me where I get my jeans, I always recommend American Eagle.
 If anyone ever asks where I get my swimsuits, I always recommend Aerie.
 The American Eagle and Aerie brand is super inclusive and celebrates diversity.
-I mean, what other brands do you consistently see diverse body types actually on their shop pages.
+I mean, what other brands do you consistently see diverse body types on their shop pages.
 Since I was in high school and started buying my own clothes, I would always go to American Eagle first to find jeans that fit my shorter legs.
-I love the variety of fits they have and how each fit that they sell comes in inclusive sizing.
+I love their variety of fits and how each fit they sell comes in inclusive sizing.
 I mean, honestly, the majority of their clothes are super inclusive.
 You can even shop for rompers that are fit for the petite frame without worrying about the fact that you can’t get the ones that are pants because they are going to drag.
 It’s a win for everyone!